 - Taking library services to where students gather (residences, cafes, cafeteria).

 - Dropping in acknowledging their efforts.
-For example, taking healthy treats to where students are working along with a small postcard outlining relevant library services aids in building library-student relationships.
+For example, taking healthy treats to where library users are working along with a small postcard outlining relevant library services aids in building library-student relationships.
 I wrote about demonstrating appreciation at Transliteracy Librarian.

-- Connecting with students using social media.
+- Connecting with library users and community using social media.
 This now-defunct blog, Library Matters, tested student interest in using this form of social media and electronic communications.

 - Opening the library for a themed 24-hour period during the week before final exams providing healthy snacks, hydration, and on-site library staff.

 - Offering instructive games and quests both online and on-site.